Skip to main content

 A baby drinking a green drink.

-The main thing to keep in mind is all homemade baby foods prepared with ground-growing veggies have the possibility to be contaminated with nitrate-rich fertilizers.
+The main thing to keep in mind is all homemade baby foods prepared with ground-growing veggies can be contaminated with nitrate-rich fertilizers.
 This happens from contaminated veggies themselves, the soil, or the groundwater.
-Keeping your baby on a steady diet free from these types of fresh prepared veggies until after the age of 6 months is the main thing to focus on.
+Keeping your baby on a steady diet free from these types of freshly prepared veggies until after the age of 6 months is the main thing to focus on.

 Certain vegetables have been found to hold higher levels of nitrates